tryscer/flock/Book/Flock-Music.md

 ​	“You talk just like a starlet,” I say and we laugh and I put my palm up and Alice puts her palm up and I look her in the eye and the heels of our palms meet.
 ​	Alice is the most stable point in the universe.
 ​	My shoulders go soft.
-​	The distance between Alice and me can only be measured with a microscope.
+​	The distance between Alice and me can only be measured with an electronic microscope.
 I feel us blending into each other.
 ​	“See?” says Alice right into my eyes.
 “Now you’re going to have to make it worth *my* while.”
-​	I smile.
-I let my arm go loose and step forward and, our palms still pressed against each other, I kiss her, a wild, hungry kiss.
+​	I let my arm go loose and step forward and, our palms still pressed against each other, I kiss her, a wild, hungry kiss.
 ​	“So,” says Cindy behind us, “that’s the way it’s gonna be, huh?”

+I leave Alice and Cindy to talk by the car and I wander to the concession stand.
+A bored teenager in an orange and white shirt is picking his nose by the till.
+I wait in line to get a Moon Pie for Alice and a pack of Buzz for myself.
+The couple behind me are teenagers, too, but clearly not from our flock.
+​	"I knew it was a bad idea to come," the girl says.
+She wears a denim jacket and a knee-long skirt and chewing gum.
+​	"I gotta tell ya," says her boy, also chewing gum, "I gotta tell ya I agree with ya.
+Watching this movie is a *bummer*.
+Damn Anna for making us come."
+​	I tell them, "I got a feeling you're gonna be glad you came tonight."
+​	"What did you say?" says the boy.
+​	"I said I think you're going to be glad you came."
+​	"Why?
+What have you got planned?"
+​	"It's not me," I say.
+"It's some... let's say they're friends of mine.
+They got something else going on tonight.
+You just wait.
+If you like rock'n'roll, you're going to have a good time tonight."
+I wink at them and regret it.
+​
+Outside, tearing the paper wrapper around a pack of Buzz, I see Rosetta walking towards me, looking serious.
+As she nears me she mutters without stopping.
+​	I call after her: "What did you say?"
+​	She stops.
+She clenches and unclenches her fists and comes back.
+​	"I said," she said, "get in the car next to you."
+​	I say, "Oh," and open the back door of the black Sedan next to me.
+Pete as at the wheel and "Mama" is in the front seat, next to him, wearing sunglasses.
+She looks at me through the rear view mirror.
+​	"One thing I want to make clear," she says.
+"You seem like a smart kid, so I bet you'll understand.
+We're treading a very fine line here."
+​	"Fine line?"
+​

 We’re sneaking away between the cars like outcasts.
 Elvis is a giant pacing above us.
 He's in a fancy suit now but he doesn't look happy.
 I look up at him and he seems young to me, impossibly young to be a dead man.
 Next to Shirley’s car the girls are huddled over the trunk.
 Veronika is holding a brush and a can of paint and is busy painting something on the hood.
 ​	“Hi, handsome,” says Patty.
 ​	“Hey, girls,” says Alice, clutching my hand.
 ​	“Actually, it isn’t ‘girls’ anymore,” Shirley says and pecks her on the cheek – while shooting a questioning look at me.